 Request secrets are encrypted codes that can be added to the thumbnail and preview URLs returned by the API search results.
-These are useful when the search results are transformed to HTML by an intermediary (like PHP or XSLT) and are served to a web browser.
+These are useful when the search results are transformed to HTML by an intermediary (such as PHP or XSLT) and are served to a Web browser.

 When to use them?

-In this case, the browser that will be loading the thumbnail and preview URLs will not be authenticated with the server.
-The PHP script is authenticated, but the web browser that displays the actual page is not authenticated and won't be able to access the thumbnails and previews on the server.
+In this case, the Web browser that will be loading the thumbnail and preview URLs will not be authenticated with the server.
+The PHP script is authenticated, but the Web browser that displays the actual page is not authenticated and will not be able to access the thumbnails and previews on the server.

 All SOAP search results have request secrets added to their URLs by default.
-For REST searches, you can turn them on if you need them.
+For REST searches, you can enable them when needed.

-The request secrets added to the URLs are only valid for 10 minutes after the original search request, which should be sufficient for the client web browser to load them.
-After 10 minutes, the client should re-execute the search to fetch fresh URLs if it still needs them.
+The request secrets added to the URLs are valid for 30 minutes after the original search request, which should be sufficient for the client Web browser to load them.
+After 30 minutes, the client should re-execute the search to fetch fresh URLs if it still needs them.